Jewish Widow German Consul

 The occupation in the passport says “Konsulswitwe” (widow of a consul).
-I couldn’t find any data during my research who this consul was.
-But what is even more interesting is that she was Jewish as you can identify on the big red J-stamp.
-Surely a delicate matter as government official and diplomat in Nazi Germany!
-Her travel document was issued in abroad at the German Consulate in Santiago (de Chile).
-Very interesting stamps and visas showing her return to Germany via Bremerhaven (harbor) to Munich.
+I couldn’t find any data during my research on who this consul was.
+But what is even more interesting is that she was Jewish, as you can identify on the big red J-stamp.
+Surely a delicate matter as a government official and diplomat in Nazi Germany!
+Her travel document was issued abroad at the German Consulate in Santiago (de Chile).
+Fascinating stamps and visas are showing her return to Germany via Bremerhaven (harbor) to Munich.
 Six pages of currency exchange entries are showing she lived in Munich for a while (not displayed).
-Then there are the Chilean visas with revenues, Japanese and Mandschukuo visas, Latvia, Russia and finally USA – her safe harbor.
-The US visa was issued in Yokohama by vice consul Goetzmann who experienced later the Japanese attack on Perl Harbor.
-A very unusual travel document!
+Then there are the Chilean visas with revenues, Japanese and Manchukuo visas, Latvia, Russia, and finally the USA – her safe harbor.
+The US visa was issued in Yokohama by vice-consul Goetzmann, who experienced later the Japanese attack on Perl Harbor.
+A vital travel document!
+Jewish Widow German Consul

-Niles W. Bond was a consular officer in Yokohama, Goetzmann was his colleague and both were there during the attack on Pearl Harbor.
-Here is their amazing story about e.g. destroying important U.S. documents and code books before the Japanese got them…
+Niles W. Bond was a consular officer in Yokohama, Goetzmann was his colleague, and both were there during the attack on Pearl Harbor